Paddy Cosgrave: Controversies

 In March 2012, Cosgrave was appointed to the board of the Higher Education Authority (HEA).
 While still a member of the board in 2014, Cosgrave said that his company would recruit graduates with II.1 degrees from Trinity College Dublin or with first class honours degrees from other Irish universities.
 The HEA said Cosgrave's views on the value of degrees at different universities were his own and not those of the authority.
-The matter was raised at the May 2014 board meeting of the HEA, with the board issuing a statement saying that Cosgrove's comments "contained several inaccuracies" and that his "and we do not agree with Paddy Cosgrave's personal view that a 2.1 from TCD is the equivalent of a first-class honours degree from other universities".
+The matter was raised at the May 2014 board meeting of the HEA, with the board issuing a statement saying that Cosgrave's comments "contained several inaccuracies" and that his "and we do not agree with Paddy Cosgrave's personal view that a 2.1 from TCD is the equivalent of a first-class honours degree from other universities".

 In 2015, Cosgrave apologised for falsely taking credit for building the Tito ticketing application.

 In 2018, at the Collision tech conference in New Orleans, the IDA was sponsoring a drinks reception for chief executives of around 200 companies.
 According to former Web Summit director David Kelly, as a senior female IDA executive gave a short welcome speech, Paddy Cosgrave stood beside her "slow clapping".
 An email from the IDA described the alleged incident as "particularly regrettable".

 The Web Summit has been the subject of several controversies under Cosgrave's stewardship, including its move from Dublin to Lisbon, the organisation of a dinner at Portugal's National Pantheon, and the invitation of Marine Le Pen as a speaker, which was subsequently withdrawn.